lanl/hippynn/docs/source/user_guide/concepts.rst

 A :class:`~hippynn.graphs.GraphModule` is a 'compiled' set of nodes; a ``torch.nn.Module`` that executes the graph.

-GraphModules are used in a number of places within hippynn.
+GraphModules are used in a number of places within hippynn, such as the model, the loss, the evaluator, the predictor, the ASE interface, and the LAMMPS interface objects all use GraphModules.

 Experiment
 ^^^^^^^^^^